FranciscaFigueiredo/API-Sing-me-a-Song/README.md

 ### - Prepare the backend and database

-- Use the api_dump.sql file to create the project database
+- Use the api.sql file to create the project database

 - Edit the .env.example file with the necessary data to connect to your bank.